SPI2001 Applied Game Programming

 • Required prerequisite knowledge

-Recommended prerequisite knowledge: Gamification and Application Development, Game Systems and Mechanics or Applied Mathematics for computer graphics and simulation
+Recommended prerequisite knowledge: SPI2000 Gamification and Application Development, SPI2003 Game Systems and Mechanics or SPI2005 Applied Mathematics for computer graphics and simulation

 Course content

-The main goal for the course is to develop a multiplayer game in interdisciplinary teams together with students from Bachelor in Game Art.
+The students learn to develop a multiplayer game in interdisciplinary teams together with students from Bachelor in Game Art and Animation.
 The course is divided in two parts – knowledge preparation and production.
 To prepare for the production the students work further with their specialisations, Game programming or Informatics to get the knowledge and skills necessary to join the development of a multiplayer game as programmers.

 Learning outcome